dsatpm/README-generator/README.md

 # README Generator

 This is a program that creates a professional README in an HTML file that is created entirely from Node.js.
 Answer the series of prompts, and your README will be generated automatically!
+[Here](https://dsatpm.github.io/readme_app/) is the deployed project.
+It is deployed as just the README.md file.
+Use Node.js to run the program :)

 -   I wanted to create a nice looking README generator that was very user-friendly
 -   I built this project to streamline the sometimes tedious task of creating a README for a project